OSU Linguistics LogoOSU Linguistics Logo

 I taught a short course on Anaphora Resolution in Formal Pragmatics at the LSA 2023 Summer Institute at UMass/Amherst this past July (2023).
 The lecture notes from that course are linked on the menu at the left.
 I've also linked lecture notes from an earlier course on Indexicality taught at NYU in 2017.

-I have three papers newly accepted for publication:
+I have three papers recently accepted for publication:

-My paper "The indexical Character of epistemic modality'' is now published on-line in Linguistics and Philosophy.
+My paper "The indexical Character of epistemic modality'' was published in 2023 in Linguistics and Philosophy.

 I've extended the framework I proposed in my 1996 paper on Questions Under Discussion to consider the semantics and pragmatics of imperatives and directive speech acts.
 "Imperatives in dynamic pragmatics" has now been published on-line in Semantics and Pragmatics.

 I've been collaborating with Mandy Simons since 2006 to study projective meaning: presupposition, conventional implicature, and other non-assertoric aspects of utterance meaning.
-Our joint paper "Preconditions and Projection: Explaining Non-Anaphoric Presupposition", focusing on the projective content of factive and change of state verb, has been accepted by Linguistics and Philosophy.
+Our joint paper "Preconditions and Projection: Explaining Non-Anaphoric Presupposition", focusing on the projective content of factive and change of state verbs, has now been published in Linguistics and Philosophy.

 Right now I'm working on several projects:

-I'll be giving comments on Jeff King's recent book Felicitous Underspecification at the upcoming 2024 Eastern APA in NYC.
+I gave comments on Jeff King's recent book Felicitous Underspecification at the 2024 Eastern APA in NYC.

 I gave the Beth Lecture at the 2022 Amsterdam Colloquium, ''The architecture of interpretation: Auxiliary content and pragmatic competence'', an extension of my earlier paper on ''Linguistic content and the architecture of interpretation'', which focused on discourse anaphora.
 Auxiliary content yields what Chris Potts (2005) called conventional implicatures.
 Setting aside Potts' multi-dimensional analysis, I argue that such phenomena provide both empirical and conceptual support for a rich, dynamic pragmatics for the update of local context, and a particular view of the nature of pragmatic competence as it bears on natural language semantics.